-Global Communities' transitional shelters are durable temporary homes that meet international standards and enable a family to live and thrive during the phase between tents and tarpaulins in the immediate aftermath of a disaster and permanent, fully constructed housing.
-These are built using community input and often incorporate surviving pieces of a family’s home to minimize disruption.
-Global Communities is a recognized global leader in transitional shelter.
+We are also widely known for our work in transitional shelter.
+Our transitional shelters are durable temporary homes that meet global standards and enable a family to live and thrive during the phase between tents and tarpaulins in the immediate aftermath of a disaster and permanent, fully constructed housing.